kanata-05/tails/README.md

 - **right-click** somewhere on the screen, he'll either fly or walk there

 **chatting**:
-tails now has chatting support! he uses gemini 2.5 flash as his llm.
+tails now has chatting support! he uses gemini 2.5 flash as his llm (however it's limited, can't remember anything).
-you can right-click tails and click "Talk", it'll prompt you for an gemini API key, [get a free gemini api key](https://aistudio.google.com/apikey)
+you can right-click tails and click "Talk", it'll prompt you for an gemini API key, [get a free gemini api key](https://aistudio.google.com/apikey) i've implemented speech bubbles and text inputs (type exit or quit to exit the chat)
-after that, you'll need to open the console (the black window that's open), that's where tails talks to you, (i'll change that soon),
-you can talk through the beige window, and tails will reply right back in the black window.  (type exit or quit to exit the chat)

 tails can:
 - implement the code it generates in your existing code inside your file